MarchMore/super_material/README.md

 ### Design

-With **SuperInstance.restartApp**, the design get switched.
+With **SuperInstance.restartApp**, the design gets switched.
 This leads to a complete new build trigger of the whole app widget.

 #### Switch action
 ```dart